 He came back with an infected foot, the infection went all through his body.
 He ended up out of action for 8 weeks, it was a miracle he did not die.
 I had to hold the house together, took on any work I could and pushed on to keep finances and house afloat.

 When he was back up and running, my world collapsed all around me, I was exhausted, could not function, could not cope.
-It had not been the work load that killed me but the chaos of our daily lives.
+It had not been the workload that killed me but the chaos of our daily lives.

 Added to that, In those 8 weeks I had taken on 9 days of free work to help friends out with film projects which would never give me anything back.
-I knew they were a waste of my time, but I could not but say yes as I felt that they needed me.
+I knew they were a waste of my time, but I could not say no, as I felt that they needed me.

 Problem was, I was so resentful being on set doing all of this work which I actually did not care for, for free, that I in actual fact was not the nicest person to be around.
 I was tired, and out of sorts all of the time.
 The days were up to 16 hours long, short on food, and in challenging surroundings in which to do makeup.

 I finished feeling as if I had given away 9 days of my life, which I would never get back.
-Add to that, I then spent 3 weeks trying to catch up on paid work and house work – never again!
+Add to that, I then spent 3 weeks trying to catch up on paid work and housework – never again!

 Our lives are in actual fact so short.
-Years pass by so fast, and before you know it, you have not spent enough quality time with family, those friends you love, and doing things which make you feel whole, happy and fulfilled.
+Years pass by so fast, and before you know it, you have not spent enough quality time with family, those friends you love, and doing things that make you feel whole, happy and fulfilled.

 It is important to ask yourself, just because everyone else is busy and in a hurry, does that mean you need to be?
 Does it make you more important?
 Does it make you feel fulfilled?

-In Denmark, if you work over time, you are seen as a bad time manager.
+In Denmark, if you work overtime, you are seen as a bad time manager.
 Family time is important, discussing life over the dinner table paramount.
 Most families I know barely eat at a table let alone sit down, and chat as a day to day thing.